The

 So if your takeaway from Karen Carpenter's life is "we need to comment more on thin bodies," then you didn’t integrate the lesson.
 You're just stoking the fires of a system that's long been burning.

-And none of this changes the fact that we still don't even know if anyone in Wicked is dealing with an ED.
+And none of this changes that we still don't even know if anyone in Wicked is dealing with an ED for a fact.

 Oh, I'm sorry, I didn't realize I was speaking to Ariana's Personal-Bestie Brigade™!
-Are you and Elphie-Cynthia buddy-buddy now?!
+Are you and Cynthia buddy-buddy now?!

 If they needed you, they would have a name for you, a phone number for you, and a consent and release form from you with your signature on it.
-Have you ever stopped to consider what it is about your discomfort with their bodies that gives you the right to say this?
+See how silly it sounds?
+Have you ever stopped to consider what imagined special permission you believe grants you the right to say this?

 Hate to burst your bubble, but that's ownership.
 You say “we want” as if these bodies belong to you.
 Caring doesn’t require ownership.
 Concern isn’t consent, and obsession isn't care.
-No one owes you a BMI update.
+No one owes you a BMI update, ffs!

-It’s beautiful that you care, but we don’t know these people personally.
+It’s beautiful that you care, I'm not telling you not to, but we don’t know these people personally.
 And there is no "we" to collectivize around.
 These relationships create the illusion of intimacy and belonging.
 Intimacy creates entitlement.
 Entitlement creates policing.

 Allow me to introduce you to Cambridge Dictionary's 2025 Word of the Year: "parasocial" relationship.